LeoBrcina/AADBDTandUCAProjectRepo/README.md

 Marks the final Project 1 version before Project 2 improvements.

 This workflow keeps the original Project 1 solution stable while Project 2 improvements are developed separately.

----

-# Known Limitations and Future Improvements

-The application is functional and satisfies the main project goals, but possible future improvements include:

-- Add Google OAuth alongside GitHub login
-- Add real cloud storage provider such as Amazon S3
-- Add pre-save image processing options during upload
-- Add a richer visual dashboard for metrics
-- Make Playwright UI tests start the web app automatically
-- Make integration tests fully independent of LocalDB by overriding the database provider
-- Replace hardcoded demo admin email with configuration
-- Use Docker secrets or environment secret management for production credentials
-- Add CI/CD pipeline with automated test execution

----

-# Defense Summary

-PicGramWebApp demonstrates a complete ASP.NET Core MVC photo-sharing application with authentication, roles, package limits, photo upload, search, download, image processing, admin management, logging, and multiple design patterns.

-The Project 2 improvements make the application more maintainable and professional by adding:

-- Unit, integration, and UI tests
-- Functional programming helpers used in production code
-- AOP-style metrics collection
-- Health and metrics monitoring endpoints
-- Git workflow with branches and tag
-- SOLID/refactoring examples
-- Dockerized app and SQL Server environment

-The result is a more testable, observable, maintainable, and portable version of the original Project 1 application.